Research Scientist · Google

 Advances in Neural Information Processing Systems (NeurIPS), 2022

-Ashwini Pokle*, Jinjin Tian*, Yuchen Li* and Andrej Risteski
+Ashwini Pokle*, Jinjin Tian*, Yuchen Li*, Andrej Risteski

 Conference on Artificial Intelligence and Statistics (AISTATS), 2022